2025 Season Passes now available! Learn More

 We don’t have sailboats for rental, but they are available to Season Pass holders!
 A season pass holder may attend our sailing clinics, or pass a basic checkout to show us that they know how to sail.

 Yes!
-As long as there is no thunder, lightning, heavy winds, rains, or other weather risks we will be open.
+As long as there is no thunder, lightning, heavy winds, heavy rain, or other weather risks we will be open.
+If we hear thunder, we close for 30 minutes.
+The 30-minute thunder clock resets each time we hear thunder.
+The most up-to-date info on closures can be found on our Instagram stories.

 We want everyone to love boating as much as we do.
 We only ask that: